Current Students Portal

 We do not make the full employer list available.
 We consistently have representation, however, from top Montana firms and agencies in addition to firms from surrounding states.
 There is also good representation in terms of firm size.

-Disability Services for Students (ODE) serves the University of Montana students with disabilities who are registered with the ODE office.
+The Office of Disability Equity serves the University of Montana students with disabilities who are registered with the ODE office.
 Their purpose is to ensure programs are as accessible and usable by students with disabilities as they are for any student.
 ODE determines the student's eligibility for reasonable modifications and coordinates modifications for those who are registered with the ODE office.

 Blewett School of Law's Associate Dean of Students works closely with law students and ODE to ensure that our students have equal and accessible opportunities.
 We encourage students to register with ODE as early as possible in their academic careers.
 If you have questions about disability accommodations, please reach out to the Associate Dean of Students or to ODE directly.